NathanZimmy/MEGR-2156-Lab/docs/Labs/L05/index.md

 For the model itself, I started with a simple 2in by 2in base and extruded it to a thickness of .5in.
 Next, I needed to add the flexure to the middle of the base.
 I started by adding a center plane in the middle of the base.
 I did this because sketching on top of the base would've been more difficult to extrude since I have an overhang for the hook part of my flexure.
 I would've had to split it into 2 extrudes to be able to create the hook.
 So instead, I can create a center plane and sketch the flexure from the side, allowing me to extrude the piece as a whole.
 The downfall of this is that this piece has a certain thickness, and I need that thickness to be the exact center of the base, and since the plane is at the center, I can't do that.
 So I would just have to mirror the extrusion about that same plane I'm sketching on to have it be at the center.
 I just had to take this into account for my dimensions when modeling.
 Since I am going to mirror the extrusion, I have to make my thickness dimension half of what I actually want it to be so that when I mirror it about the plane, the thickness dimensions will add together to the value I want.

-To model the flexure, I started a sketch on the plane I created earlier and made a cantilever beam shape with a cook end with a total height of .50in and a total width of .20in.
+To model the flexure, I started a sketch on the plane I created earlier and made a cantilever beam shape with a hook end with a total height of .50in and a total width of .20in.
 I made the hook end stick out from the shaft of the shape by .05in.
 I then extruded this shape by .05in.
 This will add up to .1in after mirroring.

 <img width="626" height="323" alt="image" src="https://github.com/user-attachments/assets/0672e866-bfe4-431b-ab0a-6c85df633791" />